 What does the Bicycle Coalition of Maine provide for Community Spokes?

-- Two half-day online training sessions and updates about regional advocacy efforts throughout the year.
+- Online training sessions and updates about regional advocacy efforts throughout the year.

 - Ongoing assistance to Spokes and their committees in the form of trainings, communications, administration, strategic advocacy, and more.